shahrajabian/shahrajabian.github.io/_projects/LBAMPC.md

 related_publications: false
 ---

-**Robust fault-tolerant trajectory tracking of a quadrotor based on learning-based adaptive model predictive control**
+**Learning-based adaptive model predictive control for precise quadrotor trajectory tracking under uncertainties and faults**

 In this research, a learning-based adaptive model predictive control (MPC) structure is proposed for fault-tolerant trajectory tracking control of quadrotors in the presence of uncertainties and disturbances.
 The predictive control method used is acceleration-based, and the predictive model is linearized at each time step around the future trajectory to minimize computational cost in the optimal control problem.